itsmejunqueira/doubleIt/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Released in 2021.

+This project is under the DoubleIt.

+Made with love by Leticia Junqueira 🚀.